LibreCAD/docs/guides/blocks.rst

     - Select a layer for the inserted blocks.
     - Select a block in the **Block List**.
     - Click on the **Insert the active block** icon |icon18|.
+    - Set the rotation angle in the *Angle* field and the scale factor in the *Factor* field as required.
+  (See :ref:`Angles <angles>` in **Fundamentals** and "Scale" in :ref:`Modify <tool-modify>` tools for more information.)

-    - Set the rotation angle, scale as needed.
-The array and spacing value remain as "1".
+        - The array values remain as "1"and spacing values remain as "1.0".

     - Place the block at the desired location within the drawing.
-    - Adjust the rotation angle and scale as needed and place additional copies of the block or press [Esc] to exit the command.
+    - Adjust the rotation angle and scale as needed and place additional copies of the block, or press [Esc] to exit the command.

-Transformations (rotation, scale) and an array can be combined in a block insertion.
-The rotation angle is applied to the entire array, however the scale and spacing is applied to the individual blocks within the array.
+Transformations (rotation, scale) and an array can be combined in a single block insertion.
+The the scale and spacing is applied to the individual blocks within the array, however the rotation angle is applied to the entire array.

-To insert and array of blocks:
+To insert an array of blocks:

     - Select a layer for the inserted blocks.
     - Select a block in the **Block List**.
     - Click on the **Insert the active block** icon |icon18|.
-    - Set the angle of rotation in *Angle* field as required.
-(See :ref:`Angles<angles>` in **Fundamentals**.)
-    - Set the scale factor in *Factor* field as required.
-(See "Scale" in :ref:`Modify <tool-modify>` tools.)
+    - Set the rotation angle and scale factor as needed.
     - Set the numbers of columns and rows in *Array* to create the required pattern.
     - Set the *column spacing*.
-This is the distance between the insertion point of two blocks in two adjacent columns.
+This is the distance between the insertion point of two blocks in adjacent columns.
     - Set the *row spacing*.
-This is the distance between the insertion point of two blocks in two adjacent rows.
+This is the distance between the insertion point of two blocks in adjacent rows.
     - Place the block at the desired location within the drawing.
-The insertion point of the array is the insertion point of the lower-left item in the array.
+The insertion point of the array is the insertion point of the lower-left item in the array (at 0 degrees rotation).
-    - Adjust the options as needed and place additional copies of the block or press [Esc] to exit the command.
+    - Adjust the options as needed and place additional copies of the block, or press [Esc] to exit the command.

 .. note::